I have succumbed to the most popular enquiry on here. ‘What stuff do you practice?’

 Arban p.142 & 143

-These two pages are something I try to play each day.
-If I don’t have time for a warm up or to play anything else before leaving for work, these will do.
+These two pages are something I try to play several times per week.
+If I don’t have time for a longer warm up or to play anything else before leaving for work, these will do just fine.
 Once again, I try to play them as smoothly as I can.
 I try to use the air as though each line is one long note: nothing short here.
 The manoeuvres are subtle and they keep me supple.
 They work me through all the keys and cover much of the range I have to play.
-I try to use these a study in perfection.
+I try to use these a study in playing perfection.

 The fingers and tongue must work together precisely.